Clutch or Transmission Repair? Here’s How to Run a Transmission Diagnostics

 The Transmission Fluid Changed Color

-When the transmission fluid level gets too low, the transmission starts to malfunction.
-You may experience slipping, overheating, and full failure.
+The transmission starts to malfunction when the transmission fluid level gets too low.
+You may experience slipping, overheating, and full transmission failure.
 By using a transmission fluid dipstick, you can measure the fluid level.
 While the problem can be fixed by adding new fluid, you still need to take the vehicle to a specialist since the reason for low levels may be a leak.

-At any clutch repair service, the staff will tell you to look around and under your car for leaks.
-This is the fastest way to diagnose a problem.
+When getting a transmission diagnostics done, the staff will tell you to look around and under your car for leaks.
+This is the fastest way to find a problem.
 Make it a habit.
 Usually, transmission fluid leaks occur due to a faulty part.
 Replacing the part can eliminate a problem.
 If the leak is diagnosed in time, the damage to the vehicle may be minimal.
 Otherwise, such issues may lead to serious problems, including transmission failure.

 The Transmission is Overheating